univention/intercom-service/README.md

 OX App Suite and Matrix.
 The functionalities File-picker, Video conference, create and accessing the Univention-Portal navigation endpoint from other apps require the app UCS Intercom Service.
+You can think of it as an authentication reverse-proxy.

 ## Documentation